varunjampani/varunjampani.github.io/_pages/vpn.md

 <!-- - Supplementary: <a href="https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/264/0766-supp_cameraready.pdf" style="color: #CC0000"> PDF </a>
 - Poster: <a href="https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/279/cvpr_poster.pdf" style="color: #CC0000"> PDF </a> -->

+[comment]: Code
+<h3> Code </h3>
+We integrated video propagation network into <a href="http://caffe.berkeleyvision.org/" style="color: #CC0000"> Caffe </a> neural network framework.
+Code will be made available very soon.

+<h3> Usage </h3>

+The video propagation networks are generic and can be used for propagating any type of information across video frames.
+They are end-to-end trainable and can be combined with any existing deep network.
+The main use of VPNs in comparison to standard spatio-temporal CNNs is that VPNs can enable long-range pixel/superpixel connections while being computationally fast.
+In this paper, we experimented with label propagation (foreground or semantic labels) and colour propagation.
+See experiments in the paper and the corresponding code.

+<h3> Citation </h3>
 Please consider citing the following paper if you make use of this work and/or the corresponding code:

 ```